RoboLechuga/RL-Mods/README.md

 Auto uses Rocksmith's pre-song tuner as the authority.
 The primary reader uses Rocksmith's six-string tuner target object directly, including custom tunings; the legacy single-player tuner text path is retained only as a compatibility fallback.

-When a pre-song tuner appears, RL-Mods reads the target tuning and compares it to the physical guitar tuning currently known for that player.
+RL-Mods compares the song target to the physical guitar tuning currently known for that player and chooses a global virtual pitch shift that minimizes physical retuning.

-RL-Mods evaluates the available global virtual shifts and prefers the choice that:
+The selection favors:

-1. requires physical retuning on the fewest strings
+1. the fewest strings requiring physical retuning
-2. requires the least total physical semitone movement
+2. the least total physical semitone movement
-3. uses the smallest virtual pitch shift when otherwise tied
+3. the smallest virtual pitch shift when otherwise tied

+Examples:

+- Guitar in E Standard → D Standard song: virtual shift `-2`
+- Guitar in Eb Standard → E Standard song: virtual shift `+1`
+- Guitar in Eb Standard → D Standard song: virtual shift `-1`
+- Guitar in Eb Standard → Drop D song: virtual shift `+1`; only the low string needs to move physically
+- Guitar in Drop D → E Standard song: virtual shift `0`; only the low string needs to return to E
+- Guitar in Eb Standard → Eb Drop Db song: virtual shift `0`; only the low string needs to move physically

 Any remaining non-uniform string changes are performed physically in Rocksmith's tuner.